evan-p/glowmo/README.md

 Use glowmo.js to animate property data and create simple to complex animations.

 - Specify how to handle the animated properties using callbacks
-- Create the animations using a simple language parsing system
+- Create the animations using a simple syntax parsing system

 ### Example